-SAHCA held its 2019 Conference and AGM on Saturday 5th October at “etc Venues”, 1 Drummond Gate, Victoria, London SW1V 2QQ
+SAHCA will hold its 2020 Conference and AGM on Saturday 10th October at “etc Venues”, 1 Drummond Gate, Victoria, London SW1V 2QQ

-The theme of this year’s Conference was “Fairness and Equality for All”
+The theme of last year’s Conference was “Fairness and Equality for All”

 “Advocates must have an understanding and awareness of equality and diversity issues,